gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Length of a tutorial

-If a tutorial is longer than 3 8.5x11” pages or has more than about 5 headers and you’re finding yourself creating a Table of Contents at the top, it will probably be easier to read and easier for readers to complete if you turn it into a multi-page tutorial, like the [main Gatsby tutorial](https://www.gatsbyjs.org/tutorial/).
+If a tutorial is longer than 3 8.5x11" pages or has more than about 5 headers and you're finding yourself creating a Table of Contents at the top, it will probably be easier to read and easier for readers to complete if you turn it into a multi-page tutorial, like the [main Gatsby tutorial](https://www.gatsbyjs.org/tutorial/).

-If you have a tutorial that falls into this category, it is likely a big enough project that you’ll benefit from the feedback process provided by creating an [RFC (Request for Comments) document](https://github.com/gatsbyjs/rfcs).
+If you have a tutorial that falls into this category, it is likely a big enough project that you'll benefit from the feedback process provided by creating an [RFC (Request for Comments) document](https://github.com/gatsbyjs/rfcs).

 ## Tutorial template